Sankat Mochan Mahabali Hanumaan

-Sankat Mochan Mahabali Hanumaan is an Indian-Television drama series that aired on Sony Entertainment Television (India) weekly.
-It depicts the story of Lord Hanuman told from the viewpoint of Lord Shri Krishna and Devi Rukmini.
+Sankat Mochan Mahabali Hanumaan is an Indian-Television drama series that aired weekly on Sony Entertainment Television (India) It tells the story of Hanuman from the viewpoint of Krishna and Rukmini.
 The series ran from May 2015 to August 2017.

 Plot

-Follows the life of Lord Hanuman, a destroyer of obstacles, and traces his journey from his childhood till the time he met Lord Rama and became his devout disciple to become the hero of the Sanskrit epic the Ramayana.
+The series follows the life of Hanuman, and traces his journey from his childhood till the time he meets Rama and becomes his devout disciple to become the hero of the Sanskrit epic the Ramayana.